robotmak3rs/robotmak3rs.github.io/_posts/2018-07-09-Thomas-Madeya.md

 Thomas creates robots and programs for workshops and to inspire FLL teams – often limiting himself to the parts of one MINDSTORM Education set 45544, to showcase how much can be achieved with relatively few parts.

-In addition, Thomas volunteers in several roles in FLL region “Central Europe” include as the Head Referee for the region.
+In addition, Thomas volunteers in several roles in FLL region “Central Europe” including as the Head Referee for the region.

 [Website](https://nano-giants.net/en/bots/)